mikeshardmind/bg3modding/readme.md

 choose which rebalancing choices of mine you agree with for your own use and use only those.

+This also contains configuration files for various other mods, and details on them.

 # Balance context

 All changes here are done with the intent of use within the context of a